 - Plastic drop cloths or garbage bags to protect your work surface

-- Rubber gloves (alcohol ink can stain skin, but can be cleaned with rubbing alcohol)
+- Rubber gloves (optional, alcohol ink can stain skin, but can be cleaned with rubbing alcohol)

-First, clean and dry the egg shells.
-It’s easiest to clean egg shells when they’ve just been used (they can dry out quickly).
-Peel off the inner membrane as best you can – it impedes the alcohol ink.
+To prepared eggshells for art, first clean and dry the egg shells.
+It’s easiest to clean egg shells when they’ve just been cracked/emptied because they can dry out quickly and then membrane hardens and becomes more difficult to remove.
+While the egg shells are fresh, rinse them under warm water and use your fingers to peel off the inner membrane as best you can.
+The membrane will impede the alcohol ink – you want the egg shells are bare as possible.
 Rinse under warm water and let air dry.
 I suggest saving them up for awhile because once you get started you’ll want to paint a lot of them!
-And also some will break by accident so it’s nice to have lots of extras on hand.
+And also some will break by accident, so it’s nice to have lots of extras on hand.
+After washing the eggshells, I trimmed the edges of some to create a flatter surface or to make them more regular.
+Basically I just worked around the edge, breaking little pieces off.
+This step is optional.

 To paint the egg shells, I covered a work surface and put on a pair of rubber gloves (except for when I took photos, lol).
 Then I added a drop of ink inside an egg shell and swirled it around.
 I found that using only a couple of colors kept the egg shell canvas from becoming too muddied.
 To create a lighter look, I added a drop of alcohol/alcohol ink blending solution or Pearl metallic alcohol ink and swirled it around.